Books of Blood: "The Yattering and Jack"

 Jack Polo is a gherkin importer who is haunted by a minor demon called the Yattering.
 The demon is commanded to haunt Jack by Beelzebub, because one of Jack's ancestors reneged on a pact made with the demon lord.
 The Yattering is frustrated when its determined efforts to drive Jack insane are answered with good cheer and apparent obliviousness.
 Unknown to the Yattering, Jack is purposely ignoring the demon in order to simultaneously frustrate it and maintain his own sanity.
 The Yattering subjects him to increasingly severe torments, including killing his cats and terrorising his family, but these efforts all fail.
 Eventually Jack tricks the Yattering into violating its orders, allowing Jack to take advantage of a loophole and make the Yattering his slave.

 In contrast to the other stories, this one is presented as a comedic tale.
 Barker wrote a screenplay adapting this story for an episode of the horror TV series Tales from the Darkside (Season 4, episode 7; 8 November 1987).

 "Pig Blood Blues"

-Former policeman Redman starts working in a borstal, where he uncovers a deadly secret involving a boy named Lacey.
-Lacey claims that a missing boy named Henessey is not missing, but is present as a ghost.
-As Redman investigates, he finds that a giant sow in a sty on the grounds may be possessed by Hennesey's ghost.
-Lacey tells Redman that he fears he will be fed to the sow, and Redman discovers the borstal's other staff and students preparing a ritual sacrifice for the boy.
-Redman is able to rescue him when the sty accidentally burns, but is then captured and presented to the sow in turn, where he is eaten alive by a now-possessed Lacey at the sow's command – a dark reversal on the lustful feelings Redman was harbouring towards Lacey.
+Former policeman Neil Redman starts working in a borstal as a woodwork teacher, where he uncovers a deadly secret involving a boy named Lacey.
+Lacey claims that a missing boy named Henessey is not actually missing, but still present as a ghost.
+As Redman investigates, he finds that Lacey and the students believe a giant sow in a sty on the grounds may be possessed by Hennesey's ghost, and that Lacey fears he will be fed to the sow.
+Redman discovers the borstal's other staff and students preparing to ritually sacrifice Lacey at the sty, and after discovering Hennesey's decaying and half-eaten corpse within, he goes to call for help, only to then being captured and presented to the sow while being hanged.
+It speaks in Hennessey's voice and commands the pig-possessed Lacey to consume him.